dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 }
 ```

-If we are returning a previously allocated address, we don't need move `cur_heap_position`, since we are reusing an area of memory that is before the end of the heap.
+If we are returning a previously allocated address, we don't need to move `cur_heap_position`, since we are reusing an area of memory that is before the end of the heap.

 Now we have a decent and working function that can free previously allocated memory, and is able to reuse it.
 It is still not perfect and there are several major problems:

 * There is a lot of potential waste of space, for example if we are allocating 10 bytes, and the heap has two holes big enough the first is 40 bytes, the second 14, the algorithm will pick the first one free so the bigger one with a waste of 26 bytes.
 There can be different solution to this issue, but is out of the purpose of this tutorial (and eventually left as an exercise)
-* It can suffer of fragmentation.
+* It can suffer from fragmentation.
 Basically there can be a lot of small freed areas that the allocator will not be able to use because of their size.
 A partial solution to this problem is described in the next paragraph.

-Another thing worth doing to improve readability of the code is replace the direct pointer access with a more elegant data structure.
+Another thing worth doing to improve readability of the code by replacing the direct pointer access with a more elegant data structure.
 This lets us add more fields (as we will in the next paragraph) as needed.

 So far our allocator needs to keep track of just the size of the block returned and its status The data structure for this could look like the following: